Rapptz/discord.py/docs/api.rst

         The guild may contain NSFW content.

-.. class:: TimeMentionType
+.. class:: TimestampFormat

-    Represents the type of time mention.
+    Represents the format of :func:`utils.to_timestamp_format`.

     .. versionadded:: 2.0